vickysigler/pxt-bmp280/README.md

 barometer.setAddress(0x76)
 ```

 Changes the I2C address of the barometer, which defaults to 0x77.
+If this is used as a block, you will need to pass the decimal representation of the address as the blocks do not support hex (e.g. 0x77 becomes 119)

 ### init()